joanpc/xJoyMap/README.txt

 If you want specific commands for an aircraft copy xJoyMap.ini to the aircraft folder and modify it.
-You can also use aircraftname.xjm in your aircraft folder.
+You can also use aircraftname.xjm in your aircraft folder, see the 737.xjm in the examples folder.

 ===================
 Configuration/Help